 I have obtained my MSc (magister inżynier) degree from Wrocław University of Science and Technology, Poland, in October 2004, and my PhD degree from TU Delft, The Netherlands in April 2009 (I was promoted by professor Ignas Niemegeers based on a thesis titled Opportunistic Spectrum Access: Designing Link and Transport Layer).

 In 2011 I completed my postdoctoral training at UCLA's Cognitive Reconfigurable Embedded Systems Lab, USA, under the mentorship of professor Danijela Čabrić.
 Between 2011 and 2012 I worked as a research scientist at Fraunhofer Heinrich Hertz Institute, Germany, under the supervision of professor Sławomir Stańczak.

 Project-wise I am involved in Dutch Research Council's ZERO project targeting energy-autonomous Internet of Things.
-I am also exploring new research avenues through my involvement in European Union's Quantum Flagship project on Quantum Internet.
+I was also exploring new research avenues through my involvement in European Union's Quantum Flagship project on Quantum Internet.